Things to see and do - Berwick-upon-Tweed

 The history of the regiment, one of the five "numbered" regiments which have never been amalgamated, is traced from its formation in 1689.

 43 Hide Hill GB - Berwick-Upon-Tweed TD15 1EJ

 The Kings Arms Hotel is located on Hide Hill in the centre of Berwick upon Tweed, The Kings Arms Hotel is a recently refurbished hotel with free Wi-Fi and a 24-hour front desk.
-An 18th century hotel, it was once visited by Charles Dickens and Lewis Carol.
+An 18th century hotel, it was once visited by Charles Dickens, Lewis Carol and The Beatles.
 The stylish rooms at The Kings Arms Hotel each feature an en suite bathroom..